Types

 place == Text # true

-alternatively, use typeOf method from sdk lib to extract the typename
+alternatively, use the typeOf method from the SDK library to extract the type name

 Type alias